kevinolega/callcentertrainingtips/start.md

 [CLICK HERE TO GET FREE LESSONS][4].

-## I Help People Improve Their Life
+## I Help Filipinos Improve Their Life

 I share my lessons for free on this website.

 If you check the list, it's all here.

-I share some of my best lessons on Facebook for people who only have free Facebook data on my [training community][2] and [Facebook page][3].
+I share some of my best lessons on Facebook for Filipinos who only have free Facebook data on my [training community][2] and [Facebook page][3].

-I send updates, lessons, tips, special deals and opportunities to people who give me their email address.
+I send updates, lessons, tips, special deals and opportunities to Filipinos who give me their email address.

 [You can send me your email address here][4].